Syllabus

 5. Debug Smarter, Not Harder.
 It is very easy to get stuck when debugging an error in a program and spend hours on a single mistake with no progress.
 If you find yourself spending more than 15 minutes debugging the same error, you need to change your approach.
 First, try to get someone else to help you (a TA or a collaborator in the class); often a new set of eyes will notice things that you can't see yourself, and explaining your code to someone else may help you notice something new.
 Second, if no one else is available, take a break and do something else.
 When you come back to the problem later, you'll be able to see your code in a new light, and it might prove much easier to fix.

 6. Read Your Feedback.
-Checks and Homeworks are partially summative assignments (they show what you know), but they're also partially formative (they're a chance to learn).
+Homeworks are partially summative assignments (they show what you know), but they're also partially formative (they're a chance to learn).
 When an assignment has been graded, go back and check the feedback written by TAs on the problems you got wrong.
 This is your chance to relearn the material before the exam occurs.

 7. Study By Practicing.
-In this class, you'll mainly learn skills - things you do, rather than pieces of knowledge you know.
+In this class, you'll primarily learn skills - things you do, rather than pieces of knowledge you know.
 To study a skill, you need to practice it.
 When preparing for an exam, don't just review old slides and homeworks - actually re-solve old problems, or attempt the practice problems provided with the exam.